 The second step is to upper bound the roots of the expected polynomial It turns out that the right way to do this is to write as a linear transformation of a certain variate polynomial , and show that does not have any roots in a certain region of .
 This is achieved by a new multivariate generalization of the `barrier function’ argument used in this paper to construct spectral sparsifiers of graphs.
 The multivariate barrier argument relies heavily on the theory of real stable polynomials, which are a multivariate generalization of real-rooted polynomials.

+See this post for an elementary and self-contained demonstration of the method, in which it is used to solve a slightly easier problem.
 Rather than give any further details, I encourage you to read the paper.
 The proof is not difficult to follow, and from what I have heard quite `readable’.